Open-Science-Training-Handbook/-Open-Science-TrainingHandbook_TUR/05ExamplesAndPracticalGuidance/README.md

       * Have each group present their training (take note: they don’t have to give the actual training, they only have to describe what they will do!) .
 Ask the other groups to give feedback afterwards: Is the proposed training suitable for the conditions laid out by the cards?
 What would they do differently?
 Do they have any experiences that they can share?
       * Extra challenge: How would each group deal with unexpected/unpredictable circumstances during the training?
 Right before their presentation, each group picks (blind) an 'audience mood' card and a 'trouble' card and gives them to the moderator, who will either during the presentation or afterwards discuss these cards with the entire group – allowing the audience to learn from the experience of their colleagues.

-* Materials and tools needed
+* Gereken materyal ve araçlar

    * https://www.fosteropenscience.eu/node/2570

    * You can download the files in pdf and png format via this public dropbox link: https://www.dropbox.com/sh/k314ebvqpb6mqq8/AAABEcJqYF_2PYJxqmYf3mmna?dl=0&fbclid=IwAR0DBmnArU8raKlaoJa7RKPEGRNEv2y74PQRR2Ft_y4Oy7DLfdawF_n5LbQ

-* Level of prior knowledge needed
+* Gerekli ön bilgi düzeyi

    * Participants are expected to be knowledgeable about the topic(s) they will create the training about

-* Things to bear in mind
+* Akılda tutulması gerekenler

    * Timekeeping is essential; limit the time people will work on persona's and training design.
 Clarify that the presentation should be a description of all the elements of the training they have designed, not actually giving the training.
 When evaluating with the group, make sure everybody gives input.

-* How to adapt for other purposes
+* Başka amaçlar için nasıl uyarlanır?

    * In principle, all parameters can be adapted and changed to suit a specific training, by creating new cards, new categories, or by removing existing ones.

-* Licensing conditions
+* Lisanslama koşulları

    * CC BY-SA 4.0.
 Creator: [Gwen Franck](gwenfranckgcv@gmail.com)

-### Resources
+### Kaynaklar

 #### What tools & platforms to use / recommend?